winkelict/ADXL362/README.md

 	//#define ADXL362_USE_SPI_STUB

-My measurements identified some corrections to the wakeup mode ODR and the time thresholds, these might have to be adjusted for your specific chip.
+My measurements identified some corrections to the wakeup mode ODR and the time thresholds so that act/inact times passed to the functions will be accurate.
+These might have to be adjusted for your specific chip.

 	#define ADXL362_WAKEUPMODE_ACTUALODR 4.20778f